camunda/camunda-docs/docs/product-manuals/concepts/messages.md

 Messages can be buffered for a given time.
 Buffering can be useful in a situation when it is not guaranteed the subscription is opened before the message is published.

-A message has a _time-to-live_ (TTL) which specifies for how long it is buffered.
+A message has a **time-to-live** (**TTL**) which specifies for how long it's buffered.
 Within this time, the message can be correlated to a process instance.

 When a subscription is opened, it polls the buffer for a proper message.
 If a proper message exists, it is correlated to the corresponding process instance.
-In case multiple messages match to the subscription, the first published message is correlated (like a FIFO queue.)
+In case multiple messages match to the subscription, the first published message is correlated (like a FIFO queue).

 The buffering of a message is disabled when its TTL is set to zero.
 If no proper subscription is open, the message is discarded.